r-quantities/proposal/directions.md

         - The isolation provided centralises memory management.
         - Enables an easy extension to support multiple units systems (long-term goal).

+## (Addendum) Errors Development

+- Support samples as input.
+Store the whole sample instead of a single value and an associated error.
+Operations work directly on these samples, so that every kind of correlation would be captured.
+    - More general alternative to the default Taylor-based mechanism.
+    - Representation? (matrix vs. list of vectors).
+    - Length of samples, resampling.

 ## Hex stickers

 - use logo